 In most cases, it will be behavioural rather than physical signs which cause you to become concerned.
 Remember that it is not only adult men who sexually abuse: there are increasing numbers of allegations against women and children.
-In all cases, a child disclosing sexual abuse does so
+In all cases, a child disclosing sexual abuse does so because they want it to stop, so they must always be listened to and taken seriously

 - Pain or itching in the genital area

 - Bruising or bleeding near the genital area

 - Sexually transmitted disease

 - Vaginal discharge or infection

 - Stomach pains

 - Discomfort when walking or sitting down

 - Pregnancy

 - Sudden or unexplained changes in behaviour, e.g. becoming aggressive or withdrawn

 - Fear of being left with a specific person or group of people

 - Having nightmares

 - Running away from home or school

 - Sexual knowledge beyond a child's age or stage of development

-- · Sexual drawings or language
+- Sexual drawings or language

-- Bed wetting
+- · Bed wetting

 - Eating disorders such as anorexia

+- Self-harm or suicide attempts